 Hong Lu, PhD

 As the metabolic center, liver is vital for the survival of the organism due to its critical role in nutrition and detoxification of xenobiotics and metabolic wastes.
 Alcoholic liver disease (ALD) is a major cause of death worldwide.
 Alcoholic hepatitis is a severe form of ALD with high mortality that features jaundice, steatohepatitis, and cholestatic liver injury.
 Additionally, in modern society, a pandemic of overeating high-fat-high-sugar-diet, obesity, and diabetes drives non-alcoholic fatty liver disease (NAFLD), the most common liver disease in the US.
 NAFLD is closely associated with hyperlipidemia, a major risk factor of cardiovascular diseases.
 Moreover, NAFLD can progress to more malignant liver diseases, such as non-alcoholic steatohepatitis (NASH), liver cirrhosis, and liver cancer.
 Nuclear receptors are master regulators of gene expression and key drug targets.
-The major research interest of my laboratory is to understand how nuclear receptors regulate ALD and NAFLD and the progression of fatty liver to steatohepatitis, liver cirrhosis, and liver cancer, in order to develop novel preventive and therapeutic strategies for these liver diseases.
+The major research interest of my laboratory is to understand how nuclear receptors regulate ALD and NAFLD and the progression of fatty liver to steatohepatitis, liver cirrhosis, and liver cancer, in order to develop novel preventive and therapeutic approaches for these liver diseases.

 Interaction of genetic susceptibility with environmental exposure determines the final penetrance of metabolic diseases.
 Hepatic expression of hepatocyte nuclear factor 4α (HNF4α), a master regulator of basal liver functions, is highly variable among normal populations and markedly decreased in diabetes, ALD, NAFLD/NASH, liver cirrhosis, and liver cancer.
 HNF4α crosstalks with diverse signaling pathways to regulate liver metabolism.
 Circulating glucocorticoids, acting via the key stress regulator glucocorticoid receptor (GR), are altered during various psychological, metabolic, and inflammatory stresses.
-We found that crosstalk of HNF4α with glucocorticoid receptor (GR) may play a central role in regulating liver metabolism and the progression of ALD and NAFLD.
-We are using functional genomics approach of inducible liver-specific knockout and knockin mice, RNA-sequencing, ChIP-sequencing, metabolomics, and luciferase reporter assays to understand how the HNF4α-GR crosstalk regulates hepatic gene expression and metabolic function in ALD, NAFLD, and liver cancer.
+We found that crosstalk of the master regulator HNF4α with the stress regulator GR plays a key role in regulating liver metabolism and the progression of ALD and NAFLD.
+We are using functional genomics approach of inducible liver-specific knockout and knockin mice, RNA-sequencing, ChIP-sequencing, metabolomics, and luciferase reporter assays to understand how the HNF4α-GR crosstalk regulates hepatic gene expression, inflammation, and metabolic function in ALD, NAFLD, and liver cancer.